mkadlof/plepiseq-phylogenetic-pipeline/README.md

                                     -g Salmonella \
                                     -p Salmonella_dummy \
                                     -d PATH_TO_CLONED_REPO \
+                                    -z RESULTS_PREFIX
                                     --threads 48
 ```

 Replace `PATH_TO_CLONED_REPO` with the absolute path to your cloned copy of this repository.
+Replace `RESULTS_PREFIX` with any string.
+All pipeline produced files will start with this string

 To see all available options and customize your run, use: